Post modified on

-Do you remember that I asked if there Are there any specific products that have different benefit from the rest of the category?
-These are only several product in the feed that has this benefit.
+Do you remember that I asked if there Are there any specific products that have different benefits from the rest of the category?
+These are only several products in the feed that has this benefit.
 However, you know that the benefit might persuade the user to click and buy the product.

-It could be free delivery for products with price over certain limit and you want to have the free delivery in headline.
-This is obvious example, but there is always some “promotion” – you can get something extra from the producer, if not now later it will come.
+It could be free delivery for products with price over a certain limit and you want to have free delivery in the headline.
+This is an obvious example, but there is always some “promotion” – you can get something extra from the producer, if not now later it will come.
 So I advise you to create for now empty variable and use the specific condition

-new_element is empty to each of your ad before you create the whole ad structure.
+new_element is empty to each of your ads before you create the whole ad structure.
 You are ready once the promotion comes.
-Just label the certain products with this
+Just label certain products with this

 Some products do not have the element I use in ad template

-It is similar case to the previous one.
-I want to have discount in each of the ad.
+It is a similar case to the previous one.
+I want to mention a discount in each of the ads.
 But a few products are not discounted.
 The solution is similar just in all ad branches

-discount is present and create specific ad for those few products have condition
+discount is present and create a specific ad for those few products have a condition

-You can see in the screenshot bellow that I used that for element
+You can see in the screenshot below that I used that for element

 author – a few books didn’t have